pothosware/SoapySDRPlay2/README.md

 * https://github.com/pothosware/SoapySDRPlay/wiki

 ## RSPdx/RSPduo (master/slave)
-Note: For RSPdx or RSPduo (master/slave) support, use the API 3 version The API 3 version supports ALL RSPs
+Note: For RSPdx or RSPduo (master/slave) support, use the API 3 version<br />
+The API 3 version supports ALL RSPs<br />
-You can get the API 3 version here: https://github.com/SDRplay/SoapySDRPlay
+You can get the API 3 version here: https://github.com/SDRplay/SoapySDRPlay<br />

 ## Dependencies